kdave/btrfs-progs/Documentation/Status.rst

 The core of the on-disk format that comprises building blocks of the
 filesystem:

--  layout of the main data structures, eg. superblock, b-tree nodes, b-tree keys, block headers
+-  layout of the main data structures, e.g. superblock, b-tree nodes, b-tree keys, block headers
--  the COW mechanism, based on the original design of Ohad Rodeh's paper "Shadowing and clones"
+-  the COW mechanism, based on the original design of Ohad Rodeh's paper "B-trees, Shadowing and Clones" (http://sylab-srv.cs.fiu.edu/lib/exe/fetch.php?media=paperclub:shadow_btree.pdf)

 Newly introduced features build on top of the above and could add specific structures.
 If a backward compatibility is not possible to